nouvionp/proton-templates-s3-static-website/README.md

 ### Global setup

-Define your template bucket and other vars once per session or save it in your shell config (.bashrc, .zshrc).
+Define your template bucket and other vars once per session or save it in your shell config (.bashrc, .zshrc) or maybe use a .env file.

 ```bash
 export PROTON_S3_BUCKET=yokailabs-proton-templates